Mallet finger - aftercareBaseball finger - aftercare; Drop finger - aftercare; Avulsion fracture - mallet finger - aftercare

 What to Expect

-Wearing a splint on your finger to keep it straight is the most common treatment.
-You may need to wear the splint for different lengths of time.
+Wearing a splint on your finger to keep it straight is the most common treatment for mallet finger.
+You may need to wear a splint for different lengths of time.

-- If your tendon is only stretched, not torn, it should heal in 4 - 6 weeks wearing a splint all the time.
+- If your tendon is only stretched, not torn, it should heal in 4 to 6 weeks if you wear a splint all the time.

-- If your tendon is torn or pulled off the bone, it should heal in 6 - 8 weeks of wearing a splint all the time.
-After that, you will need to wear the splint for another 3 - 4 weeks at night only.
+- If your tendon is torn or pulled off the bone, it should heal in 6 to 8 weeks of wearing a splint all the time.
+After that, you will need to wear your splint for another 3 to 4 weeks, at night only.

-If you wait to start treatment, you may have to wear your splint longer.
-Surgery is almost never needed except for more severe fractures.
+If you wait to start treatment or DO NOT wear the splint as you are told, you may have to wear it longer.
+Surgery is rarely needed except for more severe fractures.

-- It should be snug enough to hold your finger in a straight position so that it does not droop, but not too tight so that it cuts off the blood flow.
+- Your splint should be snug enough to hold your finger in a straight position so that it does not droop.
+But it should not be so tight that it cuts off blood flow.

-- If your skin is white when you take off your splint, your splint may be too tight.
+- If your skin is white when you take off your splint, it may be too tight.